keptn/lifecycle-toolkit/scheduler/README.md

 By ensuring that Pods are scheduled onto nodes only after successful pre-deployment checks, the scheduler minimizes errors and downtimes.

-For detailed information about the scheduler's functionality and how it works, please refer to the [Keptn Lifecycle Toolkit Scheduler Documentation](https://main.lifecycle.keptn.sh/docs/concepts/architecture/components/scheduler/).
+For detailed information about scheduler's functionality and how it works, please refer to the [Keptn Lifecycle Toolkit Scheduler Documentation](https://main.lifecycle.keptn.sh/docs/concepts/architecture/components/scheduler/).